jab/bidict/CONTRIBUTING.rst

     all known environments in which the bug is exhibited, and ideally a failing test case.

-- If you have a patch to contribute, make sure you've `created your own fork <https://github.com/jab/bidict/fork>`_ and have cloned it to your machine.
+- If you would like to contribute a patch, make sure you've `created your own fork <https://github.com/jab/bidict/fork>`_ and have cloned it to your machine.